tingerrr/hydra/src/core.typ

   anchor
 }

-/// Get the element candidates for the given context.
+/// Get the element candidates for the given `hydra-context`.
 ///
 /// This function is contextual.
 ///
-/// - ctx (context): The context for which to get the candidates.
+/// - ctx (hydra-context): The context for which to get the candidates.
 /// - scope-prev (bool): Whether the search should be scoped by the first ancestor element in this
 ///   direction.
 /// - scope-next (bool): Whether the search should be scoped by the first ancestor element in this